Review – Sony FE 70-200 F4 Zeiss lens (SEL70200G)

 We really debated whether we should get this lens or just stick to the Nikon 80-200 F2.8 lens and use it with the adaptor on the Sony camera.
 Considering the amount of usage the focal length gets in our work we were really on the fence.
 We were swayed by several important advantages –

-1. The weight.
-Any weight saving is a blessing in Travel Photography.
+The weight.
+Any weight saving is a blessing in Travel Photography

 All in all, we have definitely not regretted the purchase this lens and although it is an expensive lens we are confident that it will produce the quality images that we expect.
-Below are 2 images shot at 70mm and 200mm and although shot at different settings they highlight just how sharp this lens is at both ends of the focal range when shot at the optimum apertures.
+Below are some images shot at 70mm, 120mm, and 200mm and although shot at different settings they highlight just how sharp this lens is at the various focal ranges when shot at the optimum apertures.
+Hover over the images for a closer look.